uspdev/uspdev.github.io/pages/laravel-en.md

 ## 1. MVC - Model View Controller

-The MVC design is a way where we can organize different intertwined functions of web systems.
+The MVC architecture is a way where we can organize different intertwined functions of web systems.
-As Laravel works with the MVC architecture, we need to create the three main components of it: the Model, Views and Controller.
+As Laravel works with the MVC architecture, we need to create the three main components of it: the Model, View and Controller.

 ### 1.1 Request and Response